DouglasDierings/Shopping/README.md

  ---
  # To Do

-- [ ] Create a stock control
+- [ x ] Create a stock control
-- [ ] Create a database connection with MySQL to control the stock
+- [ x ] Create a database connection with MySQL to control the stock